blitz95/gc-course-project/README.md

 training measurement set.
 * Unique Training Subject IDs: 1, 3, 5, 6, 7, 8, 11, 14, 15, 16, 17, 19, 21, 22, 23, 25, 26, 27, 28, 29, 30

 Information on the meaurements are contained in the CodeBook.pdf

+---

+####Overall Processing Steps Contained in run_analysis.R

 ####The HARReqPackagesInst.R script can be run to install the required packages.

-####Overall Processing Steps Contained in HAR.R
 (data verification/summarization steps have been removed from the script)

-* Downloaded and unzipped the zipped file to tempdirectory, TEMP828
+* Downloaded, unzipped the zipped file and saved raw data files to current working directory
 * Activity Labels
     + Read the activity_labels.txt file using read.table
     + Ran struct and head function to view data